aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to POTX within C++ Applications" h2="Convert CGM to POTX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate CGM to POTX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer looking to add the ability to convert CGM to POTX inside your C++ applications, then you need to export CGM to PPTX and then convert PPTX to POTX.
+This is necessary in order to ensure that the CGM files are properly converted to the POTX format.

+<h2>How Aspose.Total Helps for CGM to POTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help C++ developers to easily integrate CGM to POTX conversion feature inside their applications.
+It includes two APIs, namely Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export CGM to PPTX, while Aspose.Slides for C++ can be used to convert PPTX to POTX.
+Both APIs are easy to use and provide a wide range of features that can help developers to quickly and easily integrate CGM to POTX conversion feature inside their applications.
+Moreover, Aspose.Total for C++ also provides a wide range of other APIs that can be used to create, edit, and manipulate various types of documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}